 1) What are postal shipments containing items with commercial value?

-This includes all existing SingPost products including Speedpost Priority, Speedpost Standard, Speedpost Economy, Registered Service (Air and Surface), Basic Package (Air and Surface) and ePac.
+This includes all existing SingPost products including Speedpost Priority International, Speedpost Standard International, Speedpost Economy International, Registered Service, Basic Package and ePac.

 Shipments of letter mail (documents with no declared value) via Post are not affected and will continue to be accepted as usual.